 Why stop smoking?
 Health and longevity are top reasons to stop smoking cigarettes, pipes, cigars, and other substances.
-Smoking related illnesses seriously diminishes your lifespan and quality of life, and it can harm those closest to you.
+Smoking related illnesses seriously diminish your lifespan and quality of life, and your second-hand smoke can harm those closest to you.

 It is your right, you know favorable statistics, and know old-timers who puffed away until dying of old age.